-1) Criteria for identifying households in fuel poverty
+Criteria for identifying households in fuel poverty

-For the purposes of inclusion in ECO Flex, fuel poverty is defined as a household, which in order to maintain a healthy indoor environment, would be required to spend more than 10% of its income on household fuel.
+For the purposes of inclusion in ECO Flex, The Highland Council will define fuel poverty as a household, which in order to maintain a healthy indoor environment, would be required to spend more than 10% of its net income after housing costs on household fuel.
+A household eligible for inclusion under the fuel poverty criteria must have high energy costs and a low income, as defined by thresholds in the table above.

 In order to identify households living in fuel poverty indicators of high energy cost will be used, taken from the Highland Council's HERO Map and HEAT Database.
-Indicators will be weighted and include: no gas connection, EPC ratings of E, F and G, the age and type of property.
+Indicators will be weighted and include: no gas connection, EPC ratings of D-G, the age and type of property.
 Scoring these indicators will allow The Highland Council to identify properties to be targeted for work.
+Properties which do not currently have a working central heating system will also be eligible.